State Facts About Abortion: Pennsylvania

 National Background and Context

-• In 2011, 87% of Pennsylvania counties had no abortion clinic.
-49% of Pennsylvania women lived in these counties.
+•In 2017, some 85% of Pennsylvania counties had no clinics that provided abortions, and 48% of Pennsylvania women lived in those counties.

 Restrictions on Abortion

-- Health plans that will be offered in the state’s health exchange under the Affordable Care Act can only cover abortion in cases when the woman's life is endangered, rape or incest, unless an optional rider is purchased at an additional cost.
+- Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion in cases of life endangerment, or in cases of rape or incest, unless individuals purchase an optional rider at an additional cost.

 - Abortion is covered in insurance policies for public employees only in cases of life endangerment, rape or incest.